actions/setup-go/README.md

 # Breaking changes in V6

-- Improve toolchain handling to ensure more reliable and consistent toolchain selection and management in [#460](https://github.com/actions/setup-go/pull/460)
+- Improve toolchain handling to ensure more reliable and consistent toolchain selection and management.

-- Upgrade Nodejs runtime from node20 to node 24 in [#624](https://github.com/actions/setup-go/pull/624)
+- Upgrade Nodejs runtime from node20 to node24.

-Make sure your runner is on version v2.327.1 or later to ensure compatibility with this release.
+  > Make sure your runner is on version v2.327.1 or later to ensure compatibility with this release.
 [See Release Notes](https://github.com/actions/runner/releases/tag/v2.327.1)

-For more detailed release notes, please track [release notes](https://github.com/actions/setup-go/releases/edit/v6.0.0)
+For more detailed release notes,  see the full release notes on the [releases page](https://github.com/actions/setup-go/releases/edit/v6.0.0)

 # V5

-The V5 edition of the action offers:
+Breakimg changes in V5

 - Upgraded Node.js runtime from node16 to node20